vpassanisi/Golang-TodoList-API/README.md

 ## Getting Started

-In order for it to run you will need to make a .env in the root directory and provide MONGO_URI, PORT, and JWT_SECRET variables.
+In order for it to run you will need to make a .env in the root directory and provide MONGO_URI, PORT, JWT_SECRET, and GIN_MODE variables.
+The .env will only load if environment variable GIN_ENV=development.
 Use gin for live reload:

 ```
-gin run main.go
+GIN_ENV=development gin run main.go
 ```

 ## Improvements